 When Christianity was adopted by the people of what is today Ukraine, pagan symbols were repurposed and new symbols relevant to this new religion were introduced.
 In some cases, patterns and markings have lost their original meaning and experts can only guess what messages earlier generations were trying to convey through these images.

-Images from nature, such as plants, herbs, and animals, and insects are often incorporated into a pysanky design.
+Pictures of nature, such as plants, herbs, and animals, and insects are often incorporated into a pysanky design.
 Christian symbolism such as the cross or lamb also appear.
 The egg itself is also a symbol: with its unending surface, it represents eternal life.

 In earlier times, Ukrainian Easter eggs were much more than decorative objects or crafts for the holidays.